RickWillcox/Helpful-little-scripts/README.md

-# A collection of niche, obscure and helpful scripts I write to help with various tasks
+# A collection of niche, obscure and helpful scripts I wrote to help with various tasks

 ## Scripts with their own repo